419 Surgeon Francis Odell

 31 July 1869 Exchanged with Surgeon William James Ingham 64th (2nd Staffordshire) Regiment of Foot.

-Malta 19 Aug 1870 Died of syncope brought on by an abscess on the liver.
+19 Aug 1870 Died of syncope brought on by an abscess on the liver.
+His orphaned son received financial contributions from the Army Medical Officers Benevolent Fund.

 - RAMC/PE/3/27/Drew.
 Manuscript for Drew's Roll.